Skip to main content

 About Urbasa-Andia

-Urbasa-Andia Natural Park protects two interconnected limestone plateaus in western Navarra, encompassing approximately 21,408 hectares of beech forest-covered karst landscape that represents one of the most distinctive mountain environments in the Basque-Navarrese region.
-The flat-topped sierras rise abruptly above the surrounding valleys with cliff edges exceeding 500 meters, creating a dramatic landscape where extensive beech forests grow atop limestone pavements riddled with dolines, sinkholes, and cave systems.
+Urbasa-Andía Natural Park protects two interconnected limestone plateaus in western Navarra, encompassing approximately 21,408 hectares of beech forest-covered karst landscape that represents one of the most distinctive mountain environments in the Basque-Navarrese region.
+[1] The flat-topped sierras rise abruptly above the surrounding valleys with cliff edges dropping several hundred meters, creating a dramatic landscape where extensive beech forests grow atop limestone pavements riddled with dolines, sinkholes, and cave systems.
 The plateau has been communal grazing land for Navarra's citizens since medieval times under unique legal arrangements.

 Wildlife Ecosystems

-The cliff edges support griffon vulture colonies and Egyptian vulture nesting, with golden eagle and peregrine falcon also breeding on the escarpments.
-The beech forests harbor wildcat, pine marten, and diverse woodland birds.
+The cliff edges support griffon vulture and Egyptian vulture colonies, with golden eagle and peregrine falcon also breeding on the escarpments.
+[1] The beech forests harbor wildcat, pine marten, and diverse woodland birds.
 Wild horses maintained under traditional communal rights roam the plateau grasslands.

 Flora Ecosystems